Welcome to “Social Security Q&A.” You ask a Social Security question, and our guest expert provides the answer.

 The amount that your spouse will receive will differ depending on whether you claim benefits or not.
 If you do not claim benefits, the amount will depend on your age when you die.

 Let’s compare these situations first.
-Then, I will describe how the benefit may change depending on when your wife claims survivors benefits.
+Then, I will describe how the benefit may change depending on when your spouse claims survivors benefits.

 If you do not claim your own retirement benefit and you die before your full retirement age (FRA), then survivors benefits will be based on your benefit at full retirement age.

 For example, if your benefit is $1,000 per month at FRA and you die before your FRA, Social Security will determine the survivors benefits based on this $1,000.

 On the other hand, if you claimed your own benefit at 64, your retirement benefit would be less than $1,000, and the survivors benefits would be based on this smaller amount.
 (There is a limit on the size of this reduction.
-The reduction cannot be below 82.5 percent.
+The reduction cannot be below 82.5%.
 So, if you claimed at 62, Social Security would base the survivors benefits on $825 even though your benefit is smaller.)

 If you do not claim benefits and pass away between your FRA and 70, the survivors benefits would be based on an amount that you would have received if you claimed on the day that you died.
 Thus, if you pass away one year after you reach FRA, the survivors benefits would be based on $1,080.

 This, however, is only the first step in the calculation of the actual survivors benefits.
 The actual benefit also depends on your spouse’s age when she claims survivors benefits.
 If she waits until her full retirement age, then these are indeed the amounts she will receive.
 If she claims before her FRA, however, her benefit will be smaller.
-If she claims at 60, the earliest age she can claim, then her benefit will be 71.5 percent of the base amount.
+If she claims at 60, the earliest age she can claim, then her benefit will be 71.5% of the base amount.